Sravanthi-cb/MyReads-App/README.md

  The main page contains a links to Currently Reading, Want to Read, Read and  search page.

 # Backend Server
-To simplify your development process, we've provided a backend server for you to develop against.
 The provided file BooksAPI.js contains the methods you will need to perform necessary operations on the backend:

 - getAll
 - update